Europe is comprised of 51 countries, and, until the U.K. executes its exit, the EU includes 28.

 The good news is that all those tourists haven’t pushed up prices.

-Prices are higher than when Lief and I began spending time in this country seven years ago… but, even on this visit, we continue to be struck by what a great bargain this place can be.
-You can take a friend out for a nice dinner in a nice restaurant for 15 euros a person even in the heart of the tourist zones.
+Prices are higher than when Lief and I began spending time in this country eight years ago… but, still today, when we return, we continue to be struck by what a great bargain this place can be.
+You can take a friend out for a nice dinner in a nice restaurant for 15 euros a person, even in the heart of the tourist zones.
 Venture off the tourist path in the Algarve, and you can enjoy an excellent meal for less than 10 euros a person.
 You’ll have more fun, too.

 Another significant benefit for anyone shopping for a Plan B destination is that you don’t have to learn to speak Portuguese if you don’t want to.
 Many locals speak English.
 While some may not be able to debate global economics with you in English, I’ve met few Portuguese who couldn’t get by in English, and in my experience many are fluent.